mateuszjadczykDna/kafka/cc-services/README.md

 make -C cc-services/trogdor build-docker push-docker
 ```

-With the previous command, Trogdor would use the latest image  of `ce-kafka` built from the `ce-trunk` branch.
+With the previous command, Trogdor would use the latest image  of `ce-kafka` built from the `master` branch.

 If you need a custom kafka base image for trogdor from the local branch run from the root of the project.
 It will build all the containers, including ce-kafka and the cc-services.